-I am Associate Professor of Philosophy and affiliate faculty in the College of Visual and Performing Arts at Texas Tech University.
+I am Professor of Philosophy and affiliate professor in the College of Visual and Performing Arts at Texas Tech University.
 I am a TTU "Integrated Scholar" honoree for excellence in research, teaching, and service.

 I serve on the editorial board of the British Journal of Aesthetics and recently served as a Trustee of the American Society for Aesthetics.
 I am also an editorial board member of the Bloomsbury Studies in Philosophy and Poetry book series.